GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: GraphCogent

 \subsection{Execution Module}

-Execution Module tackles code construction complexity and inefficiency challenges through two components: Reasoning Agent and Model Agent.
-The Reasoning Agent performs task analysis and tool calling using pre-built common toolset.
-It first evaluates whether a task can be solved using existing tools, then directly executes the appropriate tool when the task falls within the toolset's coverage.
-For out-toolset tasks, it activates the Model Agent to generate specialized models.
-These models operate directly on the Buffer Module's preprocessed data structures, avoiding the reliability issues of full code generation while maintaining the system's adaptability to complex requirements.
+Execution Module tackles code construction complexity and inefficiency through two collaborating components: Execution Agent and Tool Creator.
+The Execution Agent performs task analysis and tool invocation using a pre-built common toolset.
+It first assesses whether a problem instance is solvable within the toolset's capabilities via invoking existing tools; when covered, it directly executes the appropriate tool.
+For cases beyond current capabilities, it issues a creation request to the Tool Creator, which synthesizes a minimal task-specific tool and fills the pending invocation.
+By directly operating on the Buffer Module’s preprocessed data results, it avoids the fragility of full-code generation while retaining adaptability to complex requirements.
+Newly created tools can also be registered back into the toolset for future reuse.